 What Time Do Boarding Groups Open?

-There will be three daily boarding pass distribution times for Guardians of the Galaxy: Cosmic Rewind:
+There are three daily boarding pass distribution times for Guardians of the Galaxy: Cosmic Rewind:

 - 7:00 am